uakfdotb/ghostpp/readme.txt

 1.)
 The user must be spoof checked. a.)
 If spoof checking is disabled they must still manually spoof check by whispering the bot. b.)
-GHost++ treats the game owner as spoof checked even if they aren't.
-This is because it's impossible to spoof check in LAN games.
+GHost++ treats players joining from the local network (LAN) as spoof checked because they cannot spoof check since they aren't connected to battle.net.
 2.)
 The user must be either a root admin on the realm they spoof checked on, or they must be the game owner, or they must be an admin on the realm they spoof checked on.

 If the bot is ignoring you in the lobby and ingame it's most likely because you haven't spoof checked.